Boots NicAssist 2 mg Microtab

 What this medicine is for

 This medicine contains nicotine which belongs to a group of medicines called nicotine replacement therapy (NRT).
-It acts to substitute the nicotine that you normally get from cigarettes and can help you stop smoking.
+It acts to substitute the nicotine that you normally get from cigarettes/e-cigarettes and can be used to relieve and/or prevent unpleasant withdrawal symptoms and cravings for nicotine when you are stopping smoking tobacco or vaping, cutting down or for when you can’t or don’t want to smoke/vape cigarettes/e-cigarettes.

-The benefits of stopping smoking far outweigh any potential risk from using nicotine from NRT.
+The benefits of stopping smoking tobacco far outweigh any potential risk from using nicotine from NRT.
 It is the toxins in cigarette smoke such as tar, lead, cyanide and ammonia that cause smoking related disease and death, not the nicotine.

 Before you use this medicine